With over 303 million active monthly users, LinkedIn today is one of the most powerful social media platforms.

 This will prevent that member from sending you further invitations to connect.
 It also gives us feedback on whether we may need to restrict the sender’s account.

-Know in detail about accepting or ignoring invitations.
+Know in detail about accepting and ignoring Linked Connections automatically.

 It has been rightly said by Peter McWilliams that Keep your goals away from the trolls.
 You should never let you go off track.
 Instead, you must concentrate on creating great content that you like.